Time/Power Management Workshop

 Reinforcement

 This reinforcement phase is built into the Workshop.
-It stabilizes the operating model under real workload pressure and ensures the discipline holds in daily practice.
+It stabilizes the operating model under real workload pressure until the structure holds without ongoing intervention.

 Results